alexyoon26/HelicalPi/README.md

 - 5" Diameter Circular Tin Plate

 # Design Criteria
+The design process was completed with the following criterias in mind:
 - Antenna must be stackable in order to adjust the number of turns to match the desired gains
 - Design must be affordable 3d printable; low pliament consumption and compact size
 - Antenna design must be open source